Papers

 Introduction

-The paper explore the fundamental structures and applications of Knowledge Graphs (KGs) and Knowledge Bases (KBs), defining them as structured representations of real-world facts.
+The paper explores the fundamental structures and applications of Knowledge Graphs (KGs) and Knowledge Bases (KBs), defining them as structured representations of real-world facts.
 KGs in particular are highlighted as heterogeneous directed graphs consisting of nodes (entities) and edges (relationships), amenable to dynamic schema extensions and various graph query operations.
 The major focus is on addressing the classic challenges of KGs, including computational inefficiencies, data sparsity, and intricate feature engineering demands, through innovative Knowledge Graph Embedding (KGE) techniques.

 Large-Scale Knowledge Graphs